Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Results

 Let us examine the effect of the gust sign with \((G,D)=(-2,0.5)\), as shown in figure~\ref{fig:Gm2}.
 Relative to the case with a counter-clockwise vortex gust, the negative-gust impingement exhibits weaker undulations and a smoother streamwise organization~\cite{zhong2025optimally}.
 The counter-rotating vortex thins and temporarily stabilizes the suction-side shear layer, delaying leading-edge vortex formation.
 These features are preserved by the reconstructed field shown under the reference field.
 The noise observed at \(t=2.75\), near the surface and within the shear layer, is reduced relative to the positive gust case, indicating slower error growth.
 This occurs because the stabilized shear layer and delayed leading-edge vortex formation generate less small-scale content and weaker gradients, enabling the retained modes (\(r=37\)) to capture the dynamics more accurately.
 The dominant convection of vortex cores is captured by the two-leading-mode reconstruction, highlighting the transient features over time where the spanwise variations are smoothed, consistent with two-dimensional vortical structure.
 A faint lobe that emerges ahead of the leading-edge vortex in the rank-2 reconstruction at $t=0.75$ and 2.75 is likely caused by low-rank truncation, which disappears as rank increases.

 The interaction between the extreme vortex gust and the turbulent airfoil wake is evident in the evolution of the two leading in-plane modes.
-Before the vortex impingement, the first mode \(\phi_{1}\) concentrates on the vortex core and the attached shear layer, whereas the second mode \(\phi_{2}\) carries little energy.
-After impingement, \(\phi_{1}\) tracks the convective motion of the leading edge vortex, while \(\phi_{2}\) shows no clear signature of the shear layer.
-Compared with the positive-gust case, \(\phi_{2}\) remains weaker because of less small-scale content.
-A persistently weak \(\phi_{2}\) indicates a lower dimensional state, with energy concentrated in \(\phi_{1}\) and reduced small-scale activity.
+Before the vortex impingement, the first mode {\(\tilde{\phi}_{1}\)} concentrates on the vortex core and the attached shear layer, whereas the second mode {\(\tilde{\phi}_{2}\)} carries little energy.
+After impingement, {\(\tilde{\phi}_{1}\)} tracks the convective motion of the leading edge vortex, while {\(\tilde{\phi}_{2}\)} shows no clear signature of the shear layer.
+Compared with the positive-gust case, {\(\tilde{\phi}_{2}\)} remains weaker because of less small-scale content.
+A persistently weak {\(\tilde{\phi}_{2}\)} indicates a lower dimensional state, with energy concentrated in {\(\tilde{\phi}_{1}\)} and reduced small-scale activity. {Therefore, the dominant flow structures are well represented by the first leading mode in this case.}

 Motivated by the extended interaction length and longer-lived separation of a larger gust, we also examine a larger gust of \((G,D)=(2,1.5)\), as depicted in figure~\ref{fig:G2D15}.
 Increasing the gust size advances the onset of interaction and produces longer-lived separated structures.
 The time-dependent bases reconstruction with rank \(r=34\) preserves the main features but exhibits stronger noise and faster error growth over time relative to the baseline.
 This likely arises from steeper gradients around the leading-edge vortex and in the near wake.
 The added small-scale activity leads to increased energy in the second mode, reducing what the retained bases capture and accelerating truncation-error growth.
 The rank-2 reconstruction, recovering the large-scale placement and convection of the vortex core while smoothing spanwise structure, indicates that two-dimensional vortical structures are regarded as transient dominant feature in this larger-gust case as well.